MabelOmolaja/MabelOmolaja/README.md

 # My Goal

-My goal is to become a Cloud Infrastructure Engineer, helping organisations build secure, reliable, and scalable cloud solutions.
+My goal is to become a DevOps Engineer, helping organisations build, automate, and maintain secure, reliable, and scalable cloud solutions.

-I am passionate about continuous learning, building practical solutions, and sharing my journey to encourage others who are exploring careers in technology.
+I am passionate about cloud technologies, automation, continuous improvement, and building efficient deployment processes.

 Thank you for visiting my profile.